Competitions Rounds

 Have at least two teammates from the same school

-The awards lineup and what they all about
+The awards lineup and what they are all about